brianp/muxed/README.md

 ## Another TMUX project manager

-Currently this project is _not stable_ and in active development (May, 2016).
-This means it compiles on Rustlang stable and can be used to manage projects in the "happy path."
+Currently this project is _semi-stable_ and in active development (June, 2016).

-What's the happy path mean?
-You must meet all requirements and use simple configs.
+Muxed is usable with simple project configs, and testable with config you may already have (see the `-p` option.)

-Work on stability, setup, and resilience are planned for the immediate future.
+Drop muxed in to your `$PATH` and take it for a spin.
+Happy to receive feature requests or bug reports!

 ## Setup